-A short guide on what is a credit score and secret tips to better manage your creditworthiness.
+A short guide on what credit score is and understanding your credit score is crucial.
+Here are the secret tips to manage your credit score for better creditworthiness.

 Buying a home or a car is almost everyone's dream.
-Although these dreams are expensive, loans and EMIs make them come true quickly.
+Although these dreams are expensive, managing a good credit score can make them come true quickly through loans and EMIs

 But wait a second.
 Are you paying almost an equal amount of money as interest?
 How do these happen?